 “Everyone’s pulling in a similar direction,” Chris Mcintyre-Brown of Futuresource concluded.

-If you missed ProAV Collaborative Day today and want to rewatch all the sessions, like this one, you can still register.
-While AVIXA CTS RUs are not available in the archives, you’ll still want to catch what you missed.
-Register for LAVNCH EMEA here, and let us know your favorite moments from the day on social.
+If you missed ProAV Collaborative Day Wednesday and want to rewatch all the sessions, like this one, you can still register.
+While AVIXA CTS RUs are not available in the archives, you can still register for LAVNCH EMEA here and let us know your favorite moments from the day on social.